pauldmccarthy/fsleyes/userdoc/quick_start.rst

              - |command_key|: Command (on OSX; Control on other platforms)
              - |alt_key|:     Option (on OSX; Alt on other platforms)

-             If you are using FSLeyes on OSX, over a SSH/X11 connection, you may need to play with the XQuartz settings before the |alt_key|
-             key will work.

 The overlay list
 ^^^^^^^^^^^^^^^^